 What could be better than trail mix when you’re hiking or out camping somewhere?
 The mix doesn’t just taste delicious.
 It also gives you plenty of protein, nutrients, and energy at the same time.
+With all that stuff in it, is trail mix good for you?

 Of course, trail mix isn’t just used when you’re being active.
 Plenty of us eat it as a snack too, perhaps when we want something tasty or when we simply don’t want to prepare a full meal.
 So, is trail mix good for you?
 Is it something you should be eating regularly?